webrecorder/browsertrix/docs/develop/frontend-dev.md

 yarn start
 ```

 This will open `localhost:9870` in a new tab in your default browser.
+It will take a few minutes to finish.

 Saving changes to files in `src` will automatically reload your browser window with the latest UI updates.